google/picatrix/docs/AddingAMagic.md

 Let's explore both.

+There is also a second way to explore this document or these instructions, through this document or through the [interactive notebook](https://colab.research.google.com/github/google/picatrix/blob/main/notebooks/adding_magic.ipynb)

 ## Temporary Registration in a Notebook

 Wheter there is a need to register a helper function that will be